 CSIET has found the following words or phrases to be acceptable: Open your hearts and homes, Host a foreign Exchange Student…

-It is permissible to use a picture of a student, a first name, age, country of origin, and a composite or generic listing of interests in an advertisement in order to demonstrate the personal nature of the program and the types of interests that students have.
-It is not permissible to identify that specific student as needing a home, nor is it permissible to refer to a student’s athletic ability or accomplishments.
-Written waivers must be obtained for the use of any student photographs.
+It is possible to use a picture of a student, a first name, age, country of origin, and a composite or generic listing of interests in an advertisement in order to demonstrate the personal nature of the program and the types of interests that students have.
+It does not identify or suggest that specific student as needing a home, nor should it refer to a student’s athletic ability or accomplishments.
+Written waivers should be obtained for the use of any student photographs.

-C. The organization shall not promote or recruit for its programs in any way that compromises the privacy, safety or security of participants, families or schools.
-Specifically, programs shall not include personal student data or contact information (including address, phone or email addresses) on websites or other promotional materials.
+C. The organization should not promote or recruit for its programs in any way that compromises the privacy, safety or security of participants, families or schools.
+Specifically, programs should not include personal student data or contact information (including address, phone or email addresses) on websites or other promotional materials.

-D. All promotional materials/activities shall distinguish the program and the sponsoring organization from others operating under:
+D. All promotional materials/activities should distinguish the program and the sponsoring organization from others operating under:

 a. affiliated or related corporate structures